How to Calculate Macros for Vegans? A 5-Step Guide to Your Body Goal

 Below I’ve linked to a detailed article I wrote on the subject, but basically, all you need to know is that carbohydrate is not your enemy and it won’t make you fat.

-When you eat carbohydrate it breaks down into glucose, a highly efficient fuel for both your brain and body.
+When you eat carbohydrate, it breaks down into glucose, which is a highly efficient fuel for both your brain and body.

 Glucose that is not directly used by cells is stored as potential energy in the form of glycogen in the liver and muscles.
 When you’re exercising intensely, your muscles use up these precious glycogen stores as a quick go-to fuel source (13).

 ... as a result, making sure that these resources are adequately supplied at all times with a high carbohydrate diet improves exercise performance.
 Conversely, not consuming many carbs can actually harm your strength training performance, as well as reduce your muscular endurance if you find yourself on a calorically restricted diet (14) (15) (16).

 You don’t have to be Einstein to figure this out.
 Go ahead and perform a workout without any carbs in your system versus having a big meal of sweet potatoes and black beans before.